KaisenAmin/c_std/sysinfo/README.md

 - `char* sysinfo_boot_unique_id()`: This function returns a unique ID for this machine's boot. in Linux, the boot unique ID is obtained from the file `/proc/sys/kernel/random/boot_id`. in Windows, the unique boot ID is derived from the system uptime in milliseconds since the last boot using `GetTickCount64()`.

 - `char* sysinfo_cpu_architecture()`: This function returns the architecture of the Cpu that the application is running on.
+- `char* sysinfo_machine_host_name()`: This function returns fully qualified name for a machine.  also in Linux version this function only work if the machine has a FQDN to give - if not, the result of the getaddrinfo() ends up being the same as the unqualified hostname.

 ## Example

 Several examples are provided to demonstrate the usage of the SysInfo library in various scenarios.
 ## Example 1: get prodouct version of system with `sysinfo_product_version`

 ```c